amobiz/json-regulator/README.md

     }}
 ```

+## Sample Usage
-For sample usage, if you are using gulp, you can do this:
+If you are using gulp, you can enable conditional build with conditional configurations.
 ``` javascript
 var gulp = require('gulp'),
     concat = require('gulp-concat'),